-The question of the applicable law will often be relevant only if there is a disagreement with the consumer.
+- Through the Consumer Law Ready training modules, you will be able to know in advance which additional requirements may apply in which other Member State to which you're considering directing your business activities. - The question of the applicable law will often be relevant only if there is a disagreement with the consumer.
 Many misunderstandings can be solved amicably or by using your in-house complaint service.

-When a dispute occurs in relation to a cross border contract, what court is competent?
+When you have a dispute in such a cross border contract, what court is competent?

-If, with your offers, you direct your activities to consumers in other EU countries and happen to have a dispute with one of your consumers from another EU country, be aware that the competent court to decide over such a dispute will always be, under EU law, that of the country in which the consumer lives.
+If, with your offers, you direct your activities to consumers in another EU country and you have a dispute with a consumer from another EU country, be aware that the competent court to decide over such a dispute will always be, that of the country in which the consumer lives.
 You cannot sue the consumer before a court of another country and if you stipulate such an option in your terms and conditions, you would risk a severe fine.
 The consumer, by contrast, has the option to sue you before your home court as well.
-For cross border cases, in order to make it easier to solve disputes, the EU has set up an ODR platform that makes it possible to liaise between ADR systems in different Member States15.
+For cross border cases, in order to make it a bit easier to solve disputes, the EU has set up an ODR platform that makes it possible to liaise between ADR systems in different Member States.

-Example: if you are a French trader based in Lille selling your products to Belgian consumers, you cannot establish in your terms and conditions that, in case of a dispute, the only competent courts to solve the dispute are the courts in Lille.
+Example: if you are a French trader based in Northern France selling your products to Belgian consumers in Belgium, you cannot establish in your terms and conditions that, in case of a dispute, the only competent courts to solve the dispute are the courts in Northern France.